MinnBid Online Auctions

 - The State of Minnesota Surplus Services reserves the right, at its absolute discretion, to reject any and/or all bids considered as not in its best interest.
 The State of Minnesota Surplus Services also reserves the right to withdraw an item at any time - including during the bidding process.

 - Bidders are responsible for verifying their bid prior to selecting the “Place Bid” button.
-Once bids are placed they cannot be altered or changed.
+Once bids are placed, the bid cannot be altered or changed.

-- Online auction items must be paid for in full within ten government working days from the date of the award.
-If not paid and claimed, the State of Minnesota Surplus Services reserves the right to auction, in its sole discretion, any such items after the aforementioned ten day period.
-Payment may be made in the form of a money order or cashier’s check made payable to "Surplus Services" or cash.
-Cash is only accepted at Surplus Services in Arden Hills.
+- Online auction items must be paid for in full within seven days from the date of the award.
+If not paid and claimed, the State of Minnesota Surplus Services reserves the right to auction, in its sole discretion, any such items after the aforementioned seven-day period.
+Payment may be made in the form of a money order or cashier’s check made payable to "Surplus Services".
+Cash will not be accepted.

 - Live auction items must be paid for and removed the day of the auction.